 DURAGEN(R) PRODUCT LINE.
-The DuraGen(R) Dural Graft Matrix is an absorbable collagen matrix indicated for the repair of the dura mater.
-The dura mater is the thick membrane that contains the cerebrospinal fluid within the brain and the spine.
-The dura mater must be penetrated during brain surgery and is often damaged during spinal surgery.
-In either case, surgeons often close or repair the dura mater with a graft.
-The graft may consist of other tissue taken from elsewhere in the patient's body, or it may be one of the dural substitute products currently on the market which are made of synthetic materials, processed human cadaver, or bovine pericardium.
-We believe that the other methods for repairing the dura mater suffer from shortcomings addressed by the DuraGen(R) Dural Graft Matrix.
+The DuraGen(R) Dural Graft Matrix is an absorbable collagen matrix indicated for the repair of the dura matter.
+We believe that the other methods for repairing the dura matter suffer from shortcomings addressed by the DuraGen(R) Dural Graft Matrix.

-Our DuraGen(R) product has been shown in clinical trials to be an effective means for closing the dura mater without the need for suturing, which allows the neurosurgeon to conclude the operation more efficiently.
+Our DuraGen(R) product has been shown in clinical trials to be an effective means for closing the dura matter without the need for suturing, which allows the neurosurgeon to conclude the operation more efficiently.
 In addition, because the DuraGen(R) product is ultimately absorbed by the body and replaced with new natural tissue, the patient avoids some of the risks associated with a permanent implant inside the cranium.